Campus Title IX Training Resources

 1. Complaints or Reports of Employees’ Conduct

-All complaints or reports relating to violations of this policy by a University employee should be made to Dorianna Pratt, Title IX Coordinator at 207.581.5866 or email@example.com or to the Equal Opportunity Office at 207.581.1226 or firstname.lastname@example.org
+All complaints or reports relating to violations of this policy by a University employee should be made to the UMS Title IX Coordinator at 207.581.5866 or email@example.com or to the Equal Opportunity Office at 207.581.1226 or firstname.lastname@example.org

-Upon receiving a complaint or report of a violation of this policy by a University employee, the Title IX Coordinator will assess the complaint or report and will follow the procedures described in the University of Maine System Equal Opportunity Complaint Procedure or the Title IX Sexual Harassment Procedure.
-The UMS Title IX Coordinator will provide the complainant with information about options for informally resolving a complaint and formal investigation of a complaint.
-Mediation is never appropriate in sexual assault cases.
-The Title IX Coordinator will provide the complainant with a written explanation of the complainant’s rights, options, and supportive measures.
+Upon receiving a complaint or report of a violation of this policy by a University employee, the UMS Title IX Coordinator will assess the complaint or report and will follow the procedures described in the University of Maine System Equal Opportunity Complaint Procedure or the Title IX Sexual Harassment Procedure.
+The UMS Title IX Coordinator will provide the complainant with information about options for filing a formal complaint and explain the formal investigation and grievance process, supportive measures, and any options of informal resolution.
+The UMS Title IX Coordinator will provide the complainant with a written explanation of the complainant’s rights, options, and supportive measures.
 Supportive measures are available to complainants even if they do not file a formal complaint.
 When a formal complaint is investigated, the University will use a preponderance of the evidence standard – whether it is more likely than not that the alleged violation occurred.
 For more information about the Equal Opportunity Complaint Procedure, follow this link: https://www.maine.edu/human-resources/university-equal-opportunity-officers/equal-opportunity-complaint-procedure/ For more information about the Title IX Sexual Harassment Process, follow the link in Article XVI(4) of this Policy.

 2. Complaints or Reports of Students’ Conduct

 All complaints or reports relating to violations of this policy by a University student should be made to Student Conduct or other responsible office at your campus (contact information available here), who will notify the Title IX Coordinator of the complaint or report.